AplayerDev/regular-polygon-explorer/README.md

 in a modern web browser.

+The project can also be served through any static web server.

 ---

 ## 🌍 GitHub Pages

-To publish the project with GitHub Pages:
+The project is fully compatible with GitHub Pages.

+To publish it:

 1. Create a GitHub repository.
 2. Upload the project files.
 3. Open **Settings**.
 4. Open **Pages**.
-5. Select:
+5. Under **Build and deployment**, select:

 ```text
 Deploy from a branch